SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-20-gradient-descent.md

 ![<sup>**Figure 4**: Asynchronous parallel SGD (Source: [Stanford](http://stanford.edu/~imit/tuneyourmomentum/theory/))</sup>](../assets/gradient-descent/parallel-async.png){ width=50% }

-Is there any guarantee that SGD with version reconciliation (approach 1) would converge?
+Is there any guarantee that SGD with version reconciliation would converge?
 What would be the impact on performance of explicit synchronization (approach 1) and arbitrary locking (approach 2)?

 These are the questions that the literature on parallelizing stochastic gradient descent seeks to answer.